Free Auto Insurance Comparison

 The thing is, you know very well how age affects auto insurance rates, and that a 16-year-old is considered a high risk, especially if that 16-year-old is male.
 That’s going to be more money out of your pocket than even before YOUR birthday!

 There’s nothing you can do about your kid’s age.
 He’s going to have to wait for that milestone birthday just like you did.
-But there are some things you can do to take the sting out of adding a young, high-risk driver to your auto policy:
+But there are some things you need to know about teen driver auto insurance that will take the sting out of adding a young, high-risk driver to your auto policy:

 - The first thing to remember is, even though it’s going to cause your rates to go up, adding a teenage driver to your policy is still going to cost less than getting him a separate policy.
 Your age and driving experience still come into play in keeping rates low.